cortexproject/cortex/docs/production/storage-aws.md

 -  If you want to add AWS tags to the created DynamoDB tables you can do it by adding a `tags` map to your schema definition.
 See [`schema configuration`](../configuration/schema-config-reference.md)
+-  AWS DynamoDB has a limit on how many times you can scale down a table per day [AWS DynamoDB Limits](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html#default-limits-throughput-capacity-modes).
+You can decrease the provisioned capacity up to 4 times per day, and you'll get an additional decrease per past hour where there was no decrease done.
+This means that you don't want the table manager to aggresivly try do decrease the provisioned throughput, since you might end up hitting the limit.
+-  If the write unit consumption is less than 100, Cortex will not do any scaling.
+This is due to the fact that with the current implementation, missing values looks like low values, so there has to be a threshold for when to scale.